andrewcargill/false/README.md

-# FASLE Urban Designer Clothing
+# FALSE Urban Designer Clothing
 FALSE Urban Designer Clothing is a site to promote a new high-end clothing brand called 'FALSE' which will be launching its first clothing range during Paris Fashion Week 2022.
 Users will find out when the event is taking place and be encouraged to sign up for 'exclusive access' to a live-stream event.

 The site is targeted towards uppper middle class / upper class men and women aged 20-40 years old.
 The demographic have a passion for, and invest in, high-end fashion.
 They demand modern, fresh and exciting clothing.